eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 Next to CIM, a number of sub-domain solutions have emerged over the years creating what sometimes is called a "cylinder of excellence".
 They fullfill a particular purpose, can have a large market penitration, but there applicability is limited.
 Here is a summary:

 - [OpenADR](https://www.openadr.org/): Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 OpenADR standardizes the message format used for Auto-DR so that dynamic price and reliability signals can be delivered in a uniform and interoperable fashion among utilities, ISOs, and energy management and control systems.
 OpenADR lacks a data model and is more a set of defined exchange messages.
 It's objects do not have a clear definition and therefore can be labeled as weak semantics.
-- [OCPP](https://www.openchargealliance.org/):the Open Charge Point Protocol (OCPP) is a communication protocol fore residential charging that enables seamless interaction between electric vehicle (EV) charging stations and central management systems (CMS).
+- [OCPP](https://www.openchargealliance.org/): the Open Charge Point Protocol (OCPP) is a communication protocol fore residential charging that enables seamless interaction between electric vehicle (EV) charging stations and central management systems (CMS).
 Like OpenADR it lacks a data model and is more a set of defined exchange messages.
 It's objects do not have a clear definition and therefore can be labeled as weak semantics.
 -  [SAREF](https://www.saref.etsi.org/core/v4.1.1/): The Smart Applications REFerence Ontology (SAREF) suite of ontologies forms a shared model of consensus intended to enable semantic interoperability between solutions from different providers and among various activity sectors in the Internet of Things (IoT), thus contributing to the development of data spaces.
 SAREF4ENER is of particular interest as it has proven valuable in the modelling of smart white appliances with it's focus on devices.
 SAREF is based on a ontology (strong semantics) which makes it a prefered standard interact with.
 - [Green Button](https://www.greenbuttonalliance.org/): Green Button is based on the Energy Services Provider Interface (ESPI) data standard released by the North American Energy Standards Board (NAESB).
 The ESPI standard consists of two components: 1) a common XML format for energy usage information and 2) a data exchange protocol which allows for the automatic transfer of data from a utility to a third party based on customer authorization.
 Like OpenADR it lacks a data model and is more a set of defined exchange messages.
 It's objects do not have a clear definition and therefore can be labeled as weak semantics.